H3llBunny/MobileBgWatch/README.md

 # MobileBgWatch
-This is a work-in-progress web app that allows you easily to monitor specific searches from mobile.bg
+This is a work-in-progress web app that allows you to easily monitor specific searches from mobile.bg

 # A quick guide:

-1. Go to [Mobile.bg](https://www.mobile.bg/) and select your desired filters.
+1. Go to <a href="https://www.mobile.bg/" target="_blank">Mobile.bg</a> and select your desired filters.
 After that, click on Search.

 ![image](https://github.com/user-attachments/assets/061bcf57-7289-4fb5-8901-423bf05de190)